nextcloud/end_to_end_encryption_rfc/RFC.md

 }
 ```

-The metadata has to be created by sending a POST request to `/ocs/v2.php/apps/end_to_end_encryption/api/v1/meta-data/<file-id>`, whereas `<file-id>` has to be the file ID indicated by our WebDAV API.
-As POST parameter `metaData` with the encrypted metadata has to be used.
+The metadata has to be created by sending a POST request to `/ocs/v2.php/apps/end_to_end_encryption/api/v1/meta-data/<file-id>`, where `<file-id>` has to be the file ID indicated by our WebDAV API.
+The POST parameter `metaData` with the encrypted metadata has to be used.

 #### Update metadata file
 To keep the metadata and the file in sync locking is required.
 The client needs to lock the encrypted folder.
 If the lock operation succeeded the file the server will return a successful response together with a token in the response body.
 In case of a lost connection the client can restart the operation later with another "lock" request, in this case the client should send the token with the new lock call.
 This enables the server to decide if the client is allowed to retry the upload.